Last updated on May 31st, 2018 at 04:22 pm

 3. Iguazu Falls

 No Argentina visit is complete without a trip to Iguazu Falls – one of the worlds largest waterfalls.
 Fly directly into Puerto Iguazu airport and spend a day or two exploring this UNESCO World Heritage Site.
 Take a tram ride through the subtropical jungle and view the falls from Devil’s Throat.
 If you want the full experience, sign up for a helicopter ride that will take you over the falls.
 If the falls don’t take your breath away the helicopter ride will.
+Again, no list about the best places to visit in Argentina would be complete without Iguazu Falls!

 4. Buenos Aires

-Head to the southern most city in the world, also known as the “End of the World.”
+Head to the southernmost city in the world, also known as the “End of the World.”
 From Ushuaia catch a train to Tierra del Fuego National Park.
 Or, spend the day hiking through the national park and enjoy the beautiful wilderness and wildlife.
 Don’t forget to stop by the Post Office in Ensenada Bay to get your passport stamped with an End of the World stamp.

 Not far from Puerto Madryn is the Valdes Peninsula.
 This is a UNESCO World Heritage Site that is home to southern sea lions, elephant seals, Magellanic penguins, whales, birds and more.
 I will warn you, if you are visiting during breeding season you may see a few sea lions fighting to claim their mate.
 The best time to visit the Valdes Peninsula is between the months of July and February.

 Welcome to the Argentinian side of Patagonia and home of Cerro Fitz Roy.
 This is an outdoor enthusiasts heaven.
-Here you can enjoy trekking and climbing amongst incredible landscape.
-If you only have one day, I’d recommend spending half of it hiking to Laguna de los Tres.
+Here you can enjoy trekking and climb amongst incredible landscape.
+If you only have one day, I’d recommend spending half of it hiking to Laguna de Los Tres.
 Here you will see a turquoise glacier silt lake standing in front of a spectacular glacier.
 Keep in mind, when traveling in Patagonia prepare for all weather conditions.